-COVID-19 Expenditures Section
+COVID-19-Specific SEFA Reporting Guidance

 4.14.5.60 COVID-19 Expenditures

 To maximize the transparency and accountability of COVID-19 expenditures, governments must separately identify COVID-19 expenditures on the SEFA.
 This includes the new COVID-19 only programs.
-This may be accomplished by identifying COVID-19 expenditures on a separate line by Assistance Listing Number (ALN) with “COVID-19” as a prefix to the program name (see SEFA example below).
+This may be accomplished by identifying COVID-19 expenditures on a separate line by Assistance Listing Number (ALN) with “COVID-19” as a prefix to the program name (refer to the SEFA example).

 4.14.5.70